 This Star Won't Go Out is a compilation of Esther's diary entries, miscellaneous writings, poetry and drawings.
 The book also includes a foreward by John Green, entries written by her online group who called themselves Catitude and Lori, Wayne and Esther's entries from Caringbridge a website that helps families with seriously ill children.

 Besides being a book about one person's journey through a difficult circumstance in life, This Star Won't Go Out is also a magnificent example of faith in God; Esther by her own admission stated she "was not close to God.
 I didn't want to deal with Him.
-I liked enjoying the material things that don't matter...But one day I realized, without God, nothing maters.
+I liked enjoying the material things that don't matter...But one day I realized, without God, nothing matters.
 So, I asked Him into my heart.
 Look, I don't understand anything, basically, about God except He loves me, He made me, without Him I'm lost."
-But yet after becoming sick, she really did come to know God in a way she probably wasn't even aware of just how much she really knew Him.
+But yet after becoming sick, she really did come to know God: she probably wasn't even aware of just how much she really knew Him.

 This deeply moving tribute to Esther Earl is well organized, drawing from many sources, chronicling Esther's life and giving those of us who did not have the privilege of knowing Esther, a very good sense of who she really was.
 The pink pages are Esther's Caringbridge pages which can be found online, the cream pages are her blog and diary entries, while the light green pages are friends and family writing about her.
 Be prepared to cry and laugh through Esther's difficult journey.
-I was deeply touched by this book, because Esther's life proves that one doesn't have to be exceptionally beautiful (although she was very pretty) or smart or talented to make a difference in this world.
+It is a deeply moving account, because Esther's life proves that one doesn't have to be exceptionally beautiful (although she was very pretty) or smart or talented to make a difference in this world.
 One simply has to be true to oneself.
 Esther Earl did all of that as This Star Won't Go Out demonstrates.

-My only criticism is that the entries by numerous Catitude members overwhelms the last part of the book, detracting from the message that Esther lives on in the work her foundation, This Star Won't Go Out does to help families struggling with cancer.
+The only criticism is that the entries by numerous Catitude members overwhelms the last part of the book, detracting from the message that Esther lives on in the work her foundation, This Star Won't Go Out, does to help families struggling with cancer.
 Unless readers are a part of Catitude, they will probably find themselves skimming these entries.

-You can watch the videos that Esther Earl made on her youtube channel.
-Esther's Caringbridge page is still live and you can read about her story, the journal her parents posted online and sign the guest book on her page.
+The videos Esther Earl made are available on her youtube channel cookie4monster4.
+Esther's Caringbridge page : http://www.caringbridge.org/visit/estherearl is still live and you can read about her story, the journal her parents posted online and sign the guest book on her page.
 Esther Earl is a star whose light will never go out.
-After Esther's death, her parents, Wayne and Lori founded a nonprofit organization, This Star Won't Go Out which aids families in crisis with a seriously ill child suffering from cancer.
+After Esther's death, her parents, Wayne and Lori founded a nonprofit organization, This Star Won't Go Out (https://www.tswgo.org/) which aids families in crisis with a seriously ill child suffering from cancer.
 Please take the time to check out their website and if you are a young person looking for a good cause, this might just be one to consider helping out.
-Both this organization and the book by the same name, This Star Won't Go Out is one of many ways Esther will live on in the hearts of those who loved and knew her, and those of us who wished we had.
+Both this organization and the book by the same name, This Star Won't Go Out are one of many ways Esther will live on in the hearts of those who loved and knew her, and those of us who wished we had.

 DFTBA today in memory of Esther Earl. :)